-Asian stocks sink as Turkey fears hurt emerging markets
+Global stocks sink as Turkey fears hurt emerging markets

-BEIJING (AP) — Asian stock prices sank Monday as Turkey’s financial turmoil fueled fears of contagion in other emerging markets.
+BEIJING (AP) — Global stock prices sank Monday as Turkey’s financial turmoil fueled fears of contagion in other emerging markets.

-WALL STREET: Investors responded to Turkey jitters by selling equities and buying government bonds.
-The dollar strengthened as traders dumped Turkish lira.
-Major exporters including technology, basic materials and industrial companies sank.
-The Standard & Poor’s 500 index slid 0.7 percent to 2,833.28, ending a five-week winning streak.
-The Nasdaq composite broke an eight-day rising trend and sank 0.7 percent to 7,839.11.

-TURKISH TURMOIL: Investors question whether President Recep Tayyip Erdogan’s government can cope with a plunging currency, a diplomatic spat with Washington and other problems.
-Erdogan has accumulated more and more control over Turkey’s financial system and central bank.
+TURKISH TURMOIL: Investors question whether President Recep Tayyip Erdogan’s government can cope with a plunging currency, a diplomatic spat with Washington and other economic problems.
+Erdogan has accumulated more and more control over Turkey’s financial system and does not want the central bank to raise interest rates — though independent economists say that’s needed to support the currency.
 U.S. President Donald Trump said Friday he will authorize higher tariffs on Turkish steel and aluminum.
-That came after Turkey put an American pastor on trial on spying charges.
-Erdogan promised Sunday his government will take unspecified “necessary actions” to calm markets.
+Erdogan has remained defiant, making investors increasingly nervous.

 Most Read Business Stories